When I was a kid, my Sunday School teachers were always asking us, “What’s the moral of the story?”

 I think the problem is built into the word “application.”
 The word suggests a very modern, response to the text.
 Dare I say, a non-biblical response?

-If I do some free association I come up with Band-Aids and other things that adhere, like those decals I used to stick onto my models of racecars.
+If I do some free association with the word application, I come up with Band-Aids and other things that adhere, like those decals I used to stick onto my model race cars.
 To apply means to stick something onto the surface of something else.

-It follows then that to apply the lessons of a sermon means to stick its teachings onto me.
+It follows then that to apply the lessons of a sermon means to stick its teachings onto me or my life.
 The limitations of this word are becoming obvious.
-For one thing, the pastor does all the work and the listeners are passive, like a child receiving the Band-Aid.
+For one thing, the pastor does all the work; he does the applying, and the listeners are passive, like a child receiving the Band-Aid.
 And, like a Band-Aid, it makes us feel better, but it doesn’t usually stick longer than a day.
 We walk away happiest if the bandage is one of those fancy kinds with cartoon characters on them.
 We might even show our friends, who will be only temporarily enamored.

 The idea of application presupposes a gap between subject and object–between me and the Band-Aid, between me and the Bible’s text.
-It suggests that there are things in biblical texts that I can extract and use.
-These things are almost always ideas, that is, intellectual propositions.
+It suggests that there are things in biblical texts that can be pulled out and used.
+These things are almost always ideas, that is, intellectual propositions or principles.
 It’s not that stories don’t communicate ideas, but that’s not all they communicate–stories are not primarily intellectual.
 We use the derogatory word didactic to describe stories that are.